-Our implementation leverages MAJOR [21, 22], an aspect weaver based on AspectJ [9] offering two distinguishing features.
+Our implementation leverages MAJOR [25, 26], an aspect weaver based on AspectJ [10] offering two distinguishing features.
 First, MAJOR allows for complete method coverage.
 That is, all methods executing in the JVM (after it has completed bootstrapping) can be woven, including methods in the standard Java class library.
-Consequently, the CCT generated with an aspect that is woven by MA-JOR faithfully represents the complete program execution.
-Method invocations through reflection and callbacks from native code into bytecode are correctly handled.
 Second, MAJOR provides efficient access to complete calling context information through customizable, thread-local shadow stacks.
 Using the new pseudo-variables thisStack and thisSP, the aspect gets access to the array holding the current thread's shadow stack, respectively to the array index (shadow stack pointer) corresponding to the currently executing method.